 This is a big reason why many illnesses, like colds or flu, or even diseases like cancer and diabetes, can be helped with exercise.
 Exercise can raise the activity of immune cells in the body that help fight viruses and disease.

-This is especially true of high-intensity exercise like weightlifting and circuit training can help boost activity of certain immune cells.
+This is especially true of high-intensity exercises like weightlifting and circuit training can help boost the activity of certain immune cells.
 This can promote fighting off disease.
 But, lower intensity exercises like jogging can help improve immune function too.

 So, exercise can have a direct beneficial impact on your immune system and your subsequent health.